September 29-October 1, 2019 | March 15-17, 2020 | May 3-5, 2020 | July 19-21, 2020 | September 27-29, 2020 | October 25-27, 2020

 TWO DAY RETREAT FOR COUPLES

-Two nights lodging for two people and five meals (Monday breakfast through Tuesday lunch) for two people - $319
+Two nights lodging for two people and five meals (Monday breakfast through Tuesday lunch) and service gratuities for two people - $329

 Marriage Enrichment Program for two people: *$350